akn714/Atlas/README.md

 3. Load the extension files

 **Usage**<br>
-- Use Ctrl+I to chat with Atals
+- Ctrl+I to chat with Atals
+- Ctrl+Shift+X to close the chat